 Dogs love us unconditionally, so it seems fitting that we want to welcome these lovable furballs into our homes and our families.
-But dog food is not all sloppy kisses and tail wags.
-Before making a big commitment, and yes, getting a dog is a BIG commitment, you need to ask yourself - should I get a dog? or Why you should get a dog?
+But dog ownership is not all sloppy kisses and tail wags.
+Before making a big commitment, and yes, getting a dog is a BIG commitment, you need to ask yourself the bit questions like - Should I get a dog? or Why you should get a dog?
 Things to know before getting a dog?

-It’s easy to see the best parts of having a pet sitter, but will you still cherish them the same when they are on their worst behaviour; when they’ve chewed up your leather couch or peed in your shoes?
+It’s easy to see the best parts of having a pet, but will you still cherish them the same when they are on their worst behaviour, when they’ve chewed up your leather couch or peed in your shoes?

 Let’s look at some of the things that you need to consider before you decide to get a dog.